Learn how to make easy, glittery decorative pine cones in your favorite cinnamon, pine, or fall scent! Perfect for a Fall or Christmas bowl.

 DIY Cinnamon-Scented Pine Cones

-I’ve purchased pine cones that have no scent and, while pretty, it’s pretty darn boring.
-And when Amy asked me to DIY up some scented pine cones myself I realized, why do they have to be an overpowering cinnamon smell?
+I’ve purchased pine cones that have no scent, and while pretty, they’re pretty darn boring.
+When Amy asked me to make some scented pine cones myself, I realized why do they have to have an overpowering cinnamon smell.
 The answer is they don’t!

 DIY Cinnamon Pine Cones

-Scented pine cones are basically gigantic potpourri.
-Natural things like leaves and flowers and whatnot take essential oils very well and retain them for some time making them a great vehicle for pretty smells in your home.
-My original choice was to find something pine-scented because I’m a nut for those kinds of smells when it starts to get chilly out.
+Scented pine cones are gigantic potpourri.
+Natural things like leaves and flowers take essential oils very well and retain them for some time, making them a great vehicle for pretty smells in your home.
+My original choice was to find something pine-scented because I’m a nut for those smells when it starts to get chilly out.

 DIY Fall Cinnamon-Scented Pine Cones

-But on my way there I noticed that the employee who upon entering the store scared the living daylights out of me and didn’t seem to notice at all, leaving me flustered and confused, I steered clear and went back to grab a citrus cranberry scent which is also quite cool weather seeming to me.
-And, heck, if you decide you want everyday cinnamon there’s an oil for that, too.
+But on my way there, I noticed that the employee who, upon entering the store, scared the living daylights out of me and didn’t seem to notice at all, leaving me flustered and confused.
+I steered clear and went back to grab a citrus cranberry scent, which is also quite cool weather-like to me.
+And, heck, if you decide you want cinnamon every day, there’s an oil for that, too.

 Supplies for Cinnamon-Scented Pine Cones